Term 4- Inventors

 Health and Self-care

-Another focus of ours will be using objects safely, dressing independently and trying new foods.
+We have had a big push on washing our hands and hygiene.
+Another focus will be continuing using objects safely, dressing independently and trying new foods.

 If you wish to contact us you can always catch as the end of the day of alternatively email us at:

 Look at our Aardman Gallery to see what the children have been busy doing!

 In Aardman class we follow the curriculum for the Early Years Foundation Stage (EYFS),

 which is divided into the prime areas of learning:

 • personal, social and emotional development